In this section, we will access the Kubeapps Dashboard and deploy WordPress

 kubectl create clusterrolebinding kubeapps-operator --clusterrole=cluster-admin --serviceaccount=default:kubeapps-operator

-To retrieve the API token, run the GetDashToken.cmd file located at C:/Tanzu.
-The token will be displayed on your PowerShell window.
-Copy the token by highlighting it and using Ctrl + C (Windows) or Command (⌘) + C (macOS).
+Note the token and Kubeapps URL displayed as output on your PowerShell window.
+We will highlight and copy the URL first by using Ctrl + C (Windows) or Command (⌘) + C (macOS).
 Alternatively use your mouse right click button to Copy.

 Once you have the Kubeapps Dashboard up and running, you can start deploying applications into your cluster.